hkt5/chat/readme.md

 ## Commercial usage

-If you want to use this software under a commercial license without publishing derivative sources, all you have to do is deposit $ 15 to my paypal account: adrian.stolarski@gmail.com
+If you want to use this software under a commercial license without publishing derivative sources, all you have to do is deposit $ 15 peer year to my paypal account: adrian.stolarski@gmail.com